 Mixing weed and cocaine (cannabis) can be risky.
-However, both substances have different impacts on the body and mind mixing them together could result in dangerous and long-term chronic health conditions.
+However, both substances have different impacts on the body and mind.
+Mixing cocaine and cannabis could result in dangerous and long-term chronic health conditions.

-This blog will offer an extensive guideline to understand the dangers, the risks of using multiple drugs, the signs of addiction, and how House of Zen (HoZ) can assist those struggling with addiction problems.
+This blog will offer an extensive guideline to understand the dangers, the risks of using multiple drugs, and the signs of addiction.
+It also covers how House of Zen (HoZ) can assist those struggling with addiction problems.

 What Are Cocaine and Weed (Cannabis)?